codingjerk/dotfiles/README.md

 - `config` -- a bunch of configuration files and templates.
 Main directory here
 - `settings` -- configurable settings (color palette, font, etc.), used by templates
-- `wallpaper.png`
+- `wallpaper.png` -- a wallpaper
+- `tools`
-- `install` -- tool to clone this repo and run update
+   - `install` -- tool to clone this repo and run render
-- `update` -- tool to render templates into configuration files
+   - `render` -- tool to render templates into configuration files

 Itself, repository should be placed somewhere in your home directory, and after running `update` it will place rendered configuration files